ShadowDevZ/nk-os/README.md

 # nk-os
 Hobyist x64 kernel
-Requirements: elf compatible x64 cross compiler (auto script will be added in future update to match all requirements), limine bootloader `v4.x` is pulled and builded as dependency automatically.
+Requirements: elf compatible x64 cross compiler (auto script will be added in future update to match all requirements), limine bootloader `v5.x` is pulled and builded as dependency automatically.
 Note newer version than 4 won't work beacuse the developer decided to remove the limine_terminal feature from version 5 and newer releases.

-In the future this project is going to be upgraded to `v5.x` branch  and instead it is going to use the [flanterm](https://github.com/mintsuki/flanterm) provided by the developer as replacement.
-It is also possible that the project is going to migrate to `MULTIBOOT2` compatible bootloader for more compatibility and the linear framebuffer is going to be implemented manually which may break some current system functions exposed by the kernel.
+In the future the os is going to use custom linear framebuffer

 Build is currently only supported on linux (the script requires /dev/null device, will make it compatible for windows in future)
 !!!Bochs may not work properly if it was not compiled with graphics option!!!